xapix-io/iiot_server/README.md

 Installation was successful if you start seeing log messages about the service's connection status.

-Log into [Xapix Community Edition](cloud.xapix.io) and in your Xapix project add a Data Source of type "External Executor".
+Log into [Xapix Community Edition](cloud.xapix.io) and in your Xapix project add a Data Source of type "External Data Source".
 In field name enter "iiot-office-<RANDOM_CODE>" and set up required payload parameters as needed, e.g.:

 ```
 {